The Best Olympic Weightlifting Program For Beginners

 How to build your own olympic weightlifting program

-Who Are Beginners In Weightlifting?
+Who Are the Beginners In Weightlifting?

+When meeting a new athlete, I find it best to assume that they are a beginner, and go from there.
 Often, this is the case with most individuals, despite having some experience performing power cleans or snatches in sports training or other fitness classes.

 There are instances where someone will let you know their history with olympic weightlifting, and they may fall outside the “beginner” constructs, which I have loosely listed below.